Irreel/AnyActions/README.md

 ## Core Design

 ActionHub
-- Manage local tool functions: Create, Read, Update, and Delete (CRUD)
+- The main component that manages tool usage, orchestrates the tool authentication and invocation process
-- Manage authentication for invoking tool functions: Create, Read, Update, and Delete (CRUD).
+- Manage authentication for tool usage: Create, Read, Update, and Delete (CRUD).
 Currently, only API keys are supported.
 More authentication methods will be supported in the future.
-- Parse LLM responses for tool usage
+- Manage tool usage context for LLMs, like input schema.

 Retriever
 - Retrieve available tools from AnyActions database
-- Extract tool usage context for LLMs
+- For unavailable tools, request our AnyActions agent to generate tool usage context and tool functions for you

 Actor
+- Parse LLM responses for tool usage
-- One-to-one client for executing tool functions based on LLM responses
+- One-to-one client for executing tool functions based on parsed LLM responses

 ##### Notes
 We named with the term `action` based on the [OpenAI convention](https://platform.openai.com/docs/actions/introduction).
 In Anthropic's documentation, it is equivalent to `tool`.
 However, we realized that OpenAI also conflates the term `tool` with `action`.
 They are the same concept in our SDK.